symfony/symfony-docs/service_container.rst

 ---------------------------

 The moment you start a Symfony app, your container *already* contains many services.
-These are like *tools*, waiting for you to take advantage of them.
+These are like *tools*: waiting for you to take advantage of them.
 In your controller, you can "ask" for a service from the container by type-hinting an argument with the service's class or interface name.
 Want to :doc:`log </logging>` something?
 No problem::